aserzhankou/hackattic-backup-restore/README.md

 Debug mode can be enabled by settings `DEBUG_MODE` varible to True.

-Debug mode provides verbose logging and do not delete temporary files in the end of execution.
+Debug mode provides verbose logging and temporary files are not deleted in the end of execution.

 ## Things to improve (if there was a reason :)